3 key takeaways

 To help you hit a home run the next time a recruiter or hiring manager asks you what makes a good work environment, it’s important to consider why employers care about this question and how to articulate what you care about.

-Why do employers ask about your type of work environment?
+Why do employers ask about your ideal work environment?

-From making sure you’re a team player to ensuring you’re a good fit for the position, there are several reasons employers may ask you about the kind of work environment you prefer.
+From making sure you’re a team player to ensuring you’re a good fit for the position, there are several reasons employers may ask you about the type of work environment you prefer.

 Cultural fit